Ohio Catastrophic Injury & Product Liability Lawyer: Degloving Injury

 - Parental Loss of Consortium (if applicable)

-If you you need help determining the root cause of the degloving injury and/or questions related to the available remedies to improve the quality of life or care, please contact The Lyon Firm at 800.513.2403 to speak with Mr. Lyon directly about the case.
+If you you need help determining the root cause of the degloving injury and/or questions related to the available remedies to improve the quality of life or care in Ohio, please contact The Lyon Firm at 800.513.2403 to speak with Mr. Lyon directly about the case.